ericvaladas/react-uncontrolled-form/README.md

 https://ericvaladas.github.io/formwood-examples

 ### Field and Form
 `Field` is a higher order component that will add the necessary functionality to your form fields.
-You must create a component for your input and then wrap the component with `Field`.
+You must create a component for your input and wrap it with `Field`.
 Then, spread `this.props.element` on your input element.
 Lastly, use the `Form` component in place of a `form` tag when building your form.

 Spreading `this.props.element` on the input element will add all your props, such as `name` and `type`, as well as an `onChange` and `defaultValue` prop.
 The `onChange` handler will store the value of the input in its state, which is later used for form values and validation.
 The `defaultValue` prop will set the input with an initial value provided by the `Form`.